Skip to main content

 Apply to an entire story or post

 Select the A icon in the editing toolbar without highlighting any text.
-The entire content will be checked and a corrected version presented for review.
+The entire content will be checked, and a corrected version will be presented for review.
 Select Accept or Discard as above.

 Translation